Tetrahydropalmatine

 Tetrahydropalmatine (THP) is an isoquinoline alkaloid found in several different plant species, mainly in the genus Corydalis (Yan Hu Suo), but also in other plants such as Stephania rotunda.
 These plants have traditional uses in Chinese herbal medicine.
-The pharmaceutical industry has synthetically produced the more potent enantiomer Levo-tetrahydropalmatine (Levo-THP), which has been marketed worldwide under different brand names as an alternative to anxiolytic and sedative drugs of the benzodiazepine group and analgesics such as opiates.
+The pharmaceutical industry has synthetically produced the more potent enantiomer Levo-tetrahydropalmatine (Levo-THP; technically l-THP, often written L-THP), which has been marketed worldwide under different brand names as an alternative to anxiolytic and sedative drugs of the benzodiazepine group and analgesics such as opiates.
 It is also sold as a dietary supplement.

-In 1940, a Vietnamese scientist Sang Dinh Bui extracted an alkaloid from the root of Stephania rotunda with the yield of 1.2 - 1.5% and he named this compound rotundine.
+In 1940, a Vietnamese scientist Sang Dinh Bui extracted an alkaloid from the root of Stephania rotunda with the yield of 1.2–1.5% and he named this compound rotundin.
 From 1950 to 1952, two Indian scientists studied and extracted from Stephania glabra another alkaloid named hyndanrine.
 In 1965, the structure of rotundine and hyndarin was proved to be the same as tetrahydropalmatine.

 Effects

 Tetrahydropalmatine has been demonstrated to possess analgesic effects and may be beneficial in the treatment of heart disease and liver damage.
 It is a blocker of voltage-activated L-type calcium channel active potassium channels.
 It is a potent muscle relaxant.
+It is widely used in China as a sedative.

 It has also shown potential in the treatment of drug addiction to both cocaine and opiates, and preliminary human studies have shown promising results.
+In animal models, anti-addiction effects can manifest at sub-sedative doses.

+Adverse effects

+In November 2013, the Chinese National Medical Products Administration issued an order asking for all medications containing l-THP to have their package inserts revised, prohibiting use in pregnant women and those with extrapyramidal disorders, requiring warnings about liver impairement and operation of machinery, and highlighting risks of drowsiness and extrapyramidal symptoms with overuse or when combined with other CNS depressants.
+Long-term is not advised.
+The same order lists the following OTC medications as containing l-THP: